mcguirto/Project1/README.md

 The as a user, I should be able to move a space ship

-The game starts off on a menu where, as a user, should be able to select a start button
+The game starts off on with the user controlling a ship after hitting the start button.
+Stretch goal: a menu where, as a user, should be able to select a  ship then the start button

-The next screen should be a character select between three different characters

-As a user, once a character is selected, the game will start
+Stretch goal: The next screen should be a character select between three different characters. then, as a user, once a character is selected, the game will start

 Gameplay will involve the user at the left side of the screen, able to move up and down

-The enemies will appear on the right side of the screen and charge towards the user
+One enemy will appear on the right side of the screen and charge towards the user

-As a user I want to be able to shoot the enemy players and earn points
+As a user I want to be able to shoot the enemy and win.

-different enemies are worth different points

-Once as a user, I reach a certain amount of points I should win
+Sretch goal: Implement different size enemies, and a score board.
+Different enemies are worth different points. then as a user, once I reach a certain amount of points I should win

 There will then be a 'you win' message

-The message will display for a bit before automatically returning to the home screen
+Stretch goal: The message will display for a bit before automatically returning to the home screen

 If as a user, my character is touched by an enemy ship, I get destroyed and the game is over